 As a parent, you are the most important person in your child's life.
-As your child's school counselor, I want to collaborate with you to help your child achieve success in high school and beyond!
+As your child's high school counselor, I want to collaborate with you to help your child achieve success in high school and beyond!
 Please feel free to contact me at any time to discuss any concerns or questions that you may have.
-The best way to reach me is by email: .

 Here are some websites you may find helpful:

 Financial Aid Toolkit For Parents - For families who are working on the FAFSA, this site offers resources that will be helpful throughout the entire financial aid process, including help with completing the FAFSA!

 The Role of the School Counselor - An explanation of what a high school counselor does as part of the student's team.

 What is Digital Literacy? - By addressing questions about digital literacy by age group, this resource from CommonSenseMedia.org helps identify ways that you can help your child use the internet in a safe and appropriate way.

 Top 10 Ways Families Can Encourage Girls' Interest In Computing : This article from the National Center for Women and Information Technology (NCWIT), will help you learn how you can encourage the girls in your life to explore, study, and have a career in computer science (CS) and related technology fields

 This Online Safety Parent Toolkit is a "7-step framework that guides parents through online safety conversations with their child", focusing on the steps of understanding, learning, exploring, agreeing, teaching, modeling, and planning.

 Coping Kids & Teens - The Pathways Center for Grief & Loss is a local nonprofit organization that supports the needs of children, teens, and families who are impacted by serious illness and loss.